 Next I present results from a correlation of these measures with other measures of service delivery.
 I considered four such measures.: subjective performance evaluation, attitude towards citizens, timeliness of service and whether citizens report that corruption is present.
-Subjective performance evaluation is a dummy variable that takes the value of one when a junior bureaucrat is evaluated as "very good" or an "outstanding" worker in their subjective performance evaluation by their direct boss.19 The variable "Attitudes towards citizens" takes the value of one if citizens that received services form the junior bureaucrat's team reported that the attitude of the team was better than before.
-Similarly, "Timeliness of service" takes the value of one if such citizens reported that the time taken to deliver services was lower than before.
-"Whether corruption is present" measures the citizens' perceptions of corruption in the revenue department.
-It is a dummy variable that takes the value of one if citizens perceived that there is corruption in the department.
-Appendix Section 3 provides detailed information on data sources and available samples.
+Subjective performance evaluation is a dummy variable that takes the value of one when a junior bureaucrat is evaluated as "very good" or an "outstanding" worker in their subjective performance evaluation by their direct boss.
+The variable "Attitudes towards citizens" takes the value of one if citizens that received services form the junior bureaucrat's team reported that the attitude of the team was better than before.
+Similarly, "Timeliness of service" takes the value of one if such citizens reported that the time taken to deliver services was better than before.
+"Whether corruption is presented" measures the citizens' perceptions of corruption in the revenue department.
+It is a dummy variable that takes the value of one if citizens perceived that the value service and wailable samples.